TheMajorMayhem/SmileDoJ/instructor-guides/publicdef.md

 ### 2. Live Plea Bargaining Workshop (1.5 Hours)

-**Objective**: Train participants on how to negotiate, write, and respond to plea bargains effectively, under the guidance of Senior Counsel or the Attorney General.
+**Objective**: Train participants on how to negotiate, write, and respond to plea bargains effectively, under the guidance of Senior Counsel.

 **Key Discussion Points**:
 - **Negotiating Reduced Sentences**: